clearlinux/clear-linux-documentation/source/get-started/cloud-install/azure.rst

 |CL-ATTR| on Microsoft\* Azure\*
 ################################

-The Azure :abbr:`CLI (Command Line Interface)` offers the ability to create and manage resources in MS Azure from the command line.
-In this tutorial you learn
+This tutorial shows how to install and use the Azure :abbr:`CLI (Command Line Interface)` on |CL|.
+The Azure CLI offers the ability to create and manage resources in MS Azure from the command line.
-to:

-#.
-Install the latest MS Azure CLI on your |CL| machine.

-#.
-Log into MS Azure using the CLI 2.0 interface.

-#.
-Create a MS Azure resource group.

-#.
-Locate the |CL| images.

-#.
-Create and log into the |CL| virtual machine.

-#.
-Stop and deallocate the |CL| VM and resources.

 .. contents::
    :local: